 A threat to safety may arise, for example, in research into domestic violence or in research conducted in crisis situations or areas.

-The Ethical Review Board will base its statement on the following required documents:
+The Ethics Committee will base its statement on the following required documents:

 These documents must be submitted to the board as a single PDF file.
 Separately submitted appendices will not be considered.

-The Ethical Review Board follows the principle of openness as stipulated by the Act on the Openness of Government Activities (621/1999), according to which official documents shall be in the public domain.
-Consequently, the Ethical Review Board has decided that all documents except research plans and their appendices be considered public documents.
+The Ethics Committee follows the principle of openness as stipulated by the Act on the Openness of Government Activities (621/1999), according to which official documents shall be in the public domain.
+Consequently, the Ethics Committee has decided that all documents except research plans and their appendices be considered public documents.

-The researcher must describe potential harm and risks so that the Ethical Review Board can evaluate whether the study is ethical, weighing possible risks to research participants against the intended scientific value of the study.
+The researcher must describe potential harm and risks so that the Ethics Committee can evaluate whether the study is ethical, weighing possible risks to research participants against the intended scientific value of the study.